DFE-Digital/npq-registration/app/views/api/guidance/data_states.md

 ## Participant data states

-Participant states are defined by the <code>training_status</code> attribute.
+Participant states are defined by the `training_status` attribute.

-A participant’s <code>training_status</code> value will determine whether a provider can:
+A participant’s `training_status` value will determine whether a provider can:

 * [update their details](ADD LINK).
 For example, notifying DfE that a participant has withdrawn from the course